elifesciences/elife-xpub/docs/developing/ui-component-testing.md

 ## Procedure to follow

 * Visually check the html of the component.
-* Audibly check the description of the component.
+* Audibly check the description of the component, where possible with:
+  * Voice Over on a Mac while using Safari, or
+  * Chrome Vox Chrome extension using Chrome on any platform
 * Check the CSS is applied correctly.